FGPLab/cydrasil/README.md

 ***
 ## **About Cydrasil**

-Cydrasil is a comprehensivem, curated, and community-built cyanobacterial reference package containing over 1400 16S rRNA gene sequences with lengths exceeding 1100 base pairs.
+Cydrasil is a comprehensive, curated, and community-built cyanobacterial reference package containing over 1400 16S rRNA gene sequences with lengths exceeding 1100 base pairs.
 Cydrasil offers a curated alignment and a maximum-likelihood phylogenetic tree that can be used for sequence placement or <i>de novo</i> phylogenetic reconstructions.
 Cydrasil utilizes phylogenetic placement to give you a complete phylogenetic perspective of your new isolate or amplicon survey.